micpesce/german_credit/README.txt

 If you want to to speed-up rendering PDF file, copy rfTrain.RDS and rpartTrain.RDS on your local project repository, then change the code in the german_credit.RMD file as follow:

--Set FALSE in the IF statement on rows 455, 522
+-Set FALSE in the IF condition on rows 455, 522
--Set TRUE  in the IF statement on rows 464, 529
+-Set TRUE  in the IF condition on rows 464, 529

 For any info: Michele Pesce